jnoriega232/osticket-prereqs/README.md

 </p>
 <p>

-**Next:** Download osTicket v1.15.8 from the installation files and we need to extract and copy the "upload" folder to C:\inetpub\wwwroot.
+**Step 9:** Download osTicket v1.15.8 from the installation files and we need to extract and copy the "upload" folder to C:\inetpub\wwwroot.
 To do so open two separate File Explorer windows.
 On one go to C drive --> inetpub --> wwwroot.
 On the other File Explorer window go to Downloads --> double click "osTicket-v1.15.8" --> click and drag the folder "upload" into the "wwwroot" folder on the other File Explorer window we opened.
 Now rename the folder "upload" to "osTicket".

 <p align="center">
 <img src="https://i.imgur.com/f4cXkg7.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>